lyleverythinG/unit_testing/README.md

 # unit_testing
-_This project shows a simple counter_app demo how to do unit testing in your flutter apps_.
+_This project shows a simple counter_app demo which shows how to do unit testing in your flutter apps_.

 _Note: Unit Testing tests a single function or method, or class individually._